John Roselli: 1930s

-In 1931, LA Mafia boss Joseph Ardizzone survived two assassination attempts and declared he would retire.
+In 1931, L.A.
+Mafia boss Joseph Ardizzone survived two assassination attempts and declared he would retire.
 Instead, he disappeared in October 1931 and Jack Dragna took his place as Don.

 In July 1933, Frank L. Shaw began his term as the Los Angeles mayor.
-He put in place a heinously corrupt administration where the city's underworld paid regular bribes directly to city hall.
-Roselli was able to use his position in LA's mafia and deep knowledge of the city's underworld to make himself the liaison between the mayor's office and the various gangs and individuals who sent regular payoffs to city hall.
+He established a corrupt administration where the city's underworld paid regular bribes directly to city hall.
+Roselli used his position in L.A.'s Mafia and deep knowledge of the city's underworld to make himself the liaison between the mayor's office and the various gangs and individuals who sent regular payoffs to city hall.
 This favored position with the city government helped to position Jack Dragna's organization as the preeminent criminal organization in Los Angeles under the Shaw administration.